-La Digue is the 3rd largest inhabited island of Seychelles in terms of population.
-It is situated west of Felicite and east of Praslin Island.
-In terms of size it is Seychelles' 4th largest granitic island after Mahe, Praslin and Silhouette Island.
-La Digue Island has a population of 2,800 people (2014 est.), mostly of whom live in the west coast villages of La Passe (linked by ferry to Mahe and Praslin) and La Reunion.
+La Digue Island is Seychelles' 3rd largest by population (around 3,000).
+It is located west of Felicite Island and east of Praslin.
+By land area (10 km2 / 4 mi2) it is Seychelles' 5th largest (after Mahe, Praslin, Silhouette Island, Assumption).
+Most of the residents live in the west coast villages La Passe (linked by ferry to Mahe and Praslin) and La Reunion.

 La Digue Island cruise terminal